SvenMichaelKlose/tunix/README.md

 To support multitasking, g maintains a set of file descriptors for each process.

-### vfile structure

-Each file descriptor points to a vfile that is global and unique.
-When many processes access the same, file their file handles point to the same vfile. vfiles are created when a file is opened and removed when it isn't used by a process anymore.
+Each file descriptor points to a vfile that is can be shared by processes and unique.
+When many processes access the same, file their file handles point to the same vfile. vfiles are created when a file is opened and removed when it has been closed by all process.
 Only the vfile for the root directory is never removed.

+## Ultifs

+The store is responsible for breaking up the media into byte–sized chunks.

+The file store is responible for connecting chunks on the store to larger files.

+The filesystem interface is responsible for maintaining files in directories.

+### Store

+The store maintains allocated and free chunks in a binary tree sorted by occurrence.
+Nodes may be split or merged without immediate need to rewrite banks of Flash memory.
+Garbage collection is done separately on demand.

+### File store

+The file store starts each chunk with the address of the btree node of the former and the next chunk and an optional address of an updated chunk.

+### Directories

+Directories are files of a minimum size, so they can get filled up with new entries.
+This happens quickly when file sizes change.

+### File removal

+* Copy btnode updates onto their originals.
+* Clear contents of nodes with status REMOVAL_PENDING.
+* Remove nodes with status REMOVAL_COMPLETE.